 Click here to download this resource

 Looking for additional resources on this topic?
-Check out BOMA International’s Escalation Handbook for Office Buildings and stay tuned for an upcoming webinar on navigating OpEx calculations and reconciliations during the pandemic in the coming weeks.
+Check out BOMA International’s Escalation Handbook for Office Buildings and register for our upcoming webinar on navigating OpEx calculations and reconciliations during the pandemic.